Research Articles March 2017 | Volume 125 | Issue 3

 Combined Effects of in Utero and Adolescent Tobacco Smoke Exposure on Lung Function in C57Bl/6J Mice

-Background: Foetal determinants of airway function, such as in utero exposure to maternal cigarette smoke (CS), may create a predisposition to adult airflow obstruction and COPD in adulthood.
-It has been suggested that active smoking in adolescence and pre-existing airflow obstruction have synergistic deleterious effects.
+Background: Fetal determinants of airway function, such as in utero exposure to maternal cigarette smoke (CS), may create a predisposition to adult airflow obstruction and chronic obstructive pulmonary disease (COPD) in adulthood.
+It has been suggested that active smoking in adolescence and preexisting airflow obstruction have synergistic deleterious effects.

 Objective: We used a mouse model to investigate whether there is a synergistic effect of exposure to CS in utero and during adolescence on lung function.

 Methods: Female C57Bl/6J mice were exposed to CS or to filtered room air during pregnancy.
-Exposure to CS began two weeks before mating, and continued until delivery.
-After birth, the pups were not exposed to CS until day (D)21.
-Between D21 and D49, corresponding to “adolescence”, litters were randomized for an additional 4 weeks of exposure to CS.
+Exposure to CS began 2 weeks before mating and continued until delivery.
+After birth, the pups were not exposed to CS until day 21 (D21).
+Between D21 and D49, corresponding to “adolescence,” litters were randomized for an additional 4 weeks of exposure to CS.
 Lung morphometry, lung mechanics, and the expression of genes involved in senescence were evaluated in different subsets of mice on D21 and D49.